December 2, 2008

 In 2008, the statue moved again—this time to its honored place in the Visitor Center.

-At the 1993 ceremony that marked the return of the newly cleaned bronze statue to its perch atop the Dome, U.S. Poet Laureate Rita Dove composed a well-received poem.
+On October 23, 1993, during the ceremony that marked the return of the newly cleaned bronze statue to its perch atop the dome, U.S. Poet Laureate Rita Dove composed a well-received poem.
 Fifteen years later, at the December 2, 2008, Visitor Center's dedication, Dove returned.
 This time, she honored the plaster version.
 She again recited her 1993 poem, "Lady Freedom Among Us."
 Here is the concluding stanza about "Lady Freedom."
 "Don't think you can try to forget her/ don't even try/ she's not going to budge// no choice but to grant her space/ crown her with sky/ for she is one of the many/ and she is each of us.